gchoong/SevereStorms/README.md

 - Extracting and staging raw storm data from BigQuery public datasets
 - Exporting the data to Cloud Storage and merging into a central fact table
 - Transforming the data with dbt to standardize and clean for analysis
-- Orchestrating the full ETL workflow with Kestra
+- Orchestrating the full ELT workflow with Kestra
 - Visualizing results in Looker Studio with maps and trend charts

 ---